Warning: This is a very long post – grab a cuppa and get comfy!

 And onto my big news…

 …which leads me onto my other pretty exciting news which you may well have guessed by now.
-Yes, I’m five months pregnant!
+Yes, I’m pregnant and we are having a baby in May 2018!

 It’s been quite an eventful time.
 I spent the first three months feeling so nauseous I barely wanted to leave the house (why do they call it morning sickness when it affects you all day?!).
 And I had to cancel a commissioned trip to Antigua in November due to the (albeit very small) risk of the Zika virus which led to our winter sun jaunt to the Canary Islands.